dotnet/docs/docs/machine-learning/tutorials/index.md

 ---
-title: Machine Learning tutorials - ML.NET
+title:  .NET Machine learning tutorials - ML.NET
 description: Explore the ML.NET tutorials to learn how to build custom AI solutions and integrate them into your .NET applications. ms.custom: seodec18 ms.date: 11/06/2018
 ---
-# Machine Learning tutorials - ML.NET
+# .NET Machine learning tutorials - ML.NET

 The following tutorials enable you to understand how to use [ML.NET](../index.md) to build custom machine learning solutions and integrate them into your .NET applications: